TOP

 How Lodi's growers turned plentiful water into wine

-High quality wine comes directly from high quality growing conditions – perfect soils, climates, topographies or terroir, as the wine geeks call it.
+High-quality wine comes directly from high-quality growing conditions – perfect soils, climates, topographies, or terroir, as the wine geeks call it.
 For classic, old-timey grapes like Zinfandel or Carignan, terroir doesn't get much better than what is found in Lodi's oldest vineyards, adjoining the picturesque Mokelumne River.
 The earliest San Joaquin Valley pioneers established their farms along the riverbanks because they could — finding deep, fertile, exceedingly plantable sandy loam soils atop an aquifer barely inches below the surface, long fed by pristine waters from the Sierra Nevada directly to the east.
-There is a reason why old vineyards can be cultivated for over 50 or even 100 years: because they they are growing in an ideal place, which is borne out in the significant quality of resulting wines.
-If not for that, vineyards are ripped out long before they become "old vine."
+There is a reason why old vineyards can be cultivated for over 50 or even 100 years: because they are growing in an ideal place, which is borne out in the significant quality of resulting wines.
+If not for that, vineyards are ripped out long before they become "old vines."

 Lodi has always grown a good chunk of the California grape crop (today, amounting to about 20%); and not to be deterred, even during Prohibition Lodi's growers packed most of the country's grapes that were shipped to homes as far as Montreal and New York (usually with specific instructions on "how not to have the grapes turn into wine").
 Many a Lodi family, including the Mondavis, first made their fortune as grape packers, some even before branching out as growers or wine producers.